Twinkies maker Hostess bought by food giant Smucker for $5.6bn

 Shares in the firm known for brands including Twinkies, Donettes and Ho Hos jumped on the news.

-Smucker is famous for its fruits preserves and Jif peanut butter.
+Smucker is famous for its fruit preserves and Jif peanut butter.

 Some of America's biggest food brands - including PepsiCo, Oreo maker Mondelez International and Cheerios maker General Mills - were also reportedly interested in buying Hostess.